Consensys/verax-documentation/discover/standard-library/nft-portal.md

 # NFT Portal

 The NFT Portal is an example of how you can deploy a portal that remains compatible with the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).
-This means that your portal will compatible will any dapp or protocol that is already set up to read NFTs.
-Many dapps and protocols leverage NFTs for membership gating or to unlock certain features, or to allow voting etc.  With an ERC-721 compatible portal, those dapps can now consume your attestations without having to change a single line of their code.
+This means that your portal will be compatible with any dApp or protocol that is already set up to read NFTs.
+Many dApps and protocols leverage NFTs for membership gating or to unlock certain features, or to allow voting etc. With an ERC-721 compatible portal, those dApps can now consume your attestations without having to change a single line of their code.

 ## How it works

-To create an NFT/SBT compatible portal, you can just copy the [default portal](https://github.com/Consensys/linea-attestation-registry/blob/dev/src/portal/DefaultPortal.sol) but add in the implementation of the erc-721 interface, or even simpler, inherit from[ OpenZeppellin's implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/token/ERC721/ERC721.sol):
+To create an NFT/SBT compatible portal, you can copy the [default portal](https://github.com/Consensys/linea-attestation-registry/blob/dev/src/portal/DefaultPortal.sol) but add in the implementation of the erc-721 interface, or even simpler, inherit from[ OpenZeppellin's implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/token/ERC721/ERC721.sol):

 ```solidity
 // SPDX-License-Identifier: MIT